-This course will combine basic tap technique, musical structure and traditional tap history with new, innovative styles being created in the tap world today.
-The student will understand the knowledge of tap education at a basic level along with basic musical structure, the role of improvisation in today's tap world; traditional and vintage tap choruses and an overview of American tap history.
+This course will combine tap technique, musical structure and traditional tap history with new, innovative styles being created in the tap world today.
+The student will understand the knowledge of tap education along with musical structure, the role of improvisation in today's tap world; traditional and vintage tap choruses and an overview of American tap history.

-- Dress: Comfortable, loose fitting clothing is suggested for freedom within movement.
+Dress: Comfortable, loose fitting clothing is suggested for freedom within movement.
 Flat tap shoes are recommended for best sound & clarity.
-The screws in your tap shoes MUST be tightly attached to the soles of your shoes to protect the floor & to allow for best quality of sound. - Assignments: Readings will be passed out and videos will be shown throughout the semester for your information and growth as a tap dancer.
+The screws in your tap shoes MUST be tightly attached to the soles of your shoes to protect the floor & to allow for best quality of sound.

+Assignments: Readings will be passed out and videos will be shown throughout the semester for your information and growth as a tap dancer.
 Written feedback may be required.
 Supplemental reading and video viewing are recommended according to individual needs and interests.
 Four typed assignments will be given as per the Dance Department handout.
 There will be a choreography assignment within this course.
 Students will have ample class time to learn, rehearse & present the choreographed material.
 At the end of the semester, a showing of the choreography is REQUIRED for the completion of the course.
-The showing(s) will be during your class time on Wednesday, December 3, 2008; this is your final exam.
+The showing(s) will be during your class time on Wednesday, December 3, 2008.

-Class Format:
+Format:

 - Tap warm up

-- Technical review
+- Technique review

 - Muscle memory exercises

 - Choreography

 - Improvisation